VUZ the Leading Immersive Social App Raises $20M in Series B Round

 The funds will be used to fuel VUZ's expansion plans in growing its core, accelerate the growth of 10% growth month over month in its recurring subscription revenue, investing in top content, hiring additional key senior hires, new social features, launching Web3 products, NFT projects to own and trade virtual assets derived from the metaverse and scaling with asset-light operations into 8 additional new international markets, following its partnership and integration with 45 Telecom Operators globally.
 Telecoms are seeing that immersive media is one of the strongest use cases for 5G and it's the future of video streaming.
 Funds will also support VUZ to further scale its Los Angeles office and scale with creators and content in the USA, Asia, and Europe.

-"Our plans for the future are 10X stronger than what we have been building for the past 6 years, as we have built the base and now we are ready for sustainable scalability and growth at a scale-up stage.
+"Our plans for the future are 10X stronger than what we have been building for the past 6 years.
+We have built the base and now we are ready for sustainable scalability and growth at a scale-up stage.
 Special thanks to everyone that believed in us and to every member of our team."
 Zaatarah adds.

 The extended reality immersive platform VUZ reached over 1 Billion Screen Views and is aiming to reach 3 Billion Screen Views in 2023.
 VUZ provides users and top creators around the world with the latest immersive technologies, different authentic views, and top immersive experiences.
 Creators' immersive content collaborations have been one of the core drivers of VUZ where it has top creators with a total reach of over 100 Million globally.